 Accounting experiential elective courses offer opportunities to work with real clients.
 Students also benefit from the professional, leadership and networking opportunities available through the Atkinson Accounting Association.

-Students who choose to pursue a concentration in Accounting should complete a minimum of three (3) courses from the following list of elective courses with a grade of B (3.0) or higher.
+Students who choose to pursue a concentration in Accounting should consider the following elective courses.

 - GSM 6015 - Accounting and Incentives in Organizations